Sentinel: Decoding Context Utilization via Attention Probing for Efficient LLM Context Compression: Analysis: Decoding Contextual Utilization from Attention Dynamics

-\paragraph{Robustness under Dynamic and Multi-Functional Head Behavior} This distinction is particularly important given that retrieval heads are dynamically activated depending on input tokens and contexts \citep{wu2024retrieval}, reflecting the multi-functional nature of attention heads.
-A single head may support evidence retrieval in some contexts while exhibiting non-retrieval behaviors in others \citep{zheng2024attentionheadsurvey}.
-By aggregating both positive and negative contributions across all heads, Sentinel mitigates instability caused by context-dependent role switching and counterbalances spurious activations, resulting in a more robust decoding of context utilization than approaches that rely exclusively on positively identified retrieval heads.
-Table~\ref{tab:longbench_reduced_full} further supports this analysis: Sentinel consistently outperforms retrieval-head-based compression on LongBench across English, Chinese, and overall averages.
+The observed overlap suggests that Sentinel captures core retrieval-oriented contextual utilization behaviors identified by prior mechanistic studies.
+However, unlike retrieval-head approaches that rely on a sparse subset of positively identified heads, Sentinel decodes contextual utilization through signed aggregation over all attention heads.
+This distinction is important because attention heads are known to exhibit dynamic and multi-functional behaviors depending on input tokens and contexts \citep{wu2024retrieval,zheng2024attentionheadsurvey}.
+A single head may support evidence retrieval in some contexts while exhibiting non-retrieval behaviors in others.
+By jointly modeling both supportive and interfering attention behaviors, Sentinel mitigates instability caused by context-dependent role switching and spurious activations.
+We additionally observe that negatively weighted heads are frequently associated with structurally dominant but semantically uninformative patterns, such as attention sinks \citep{attention-for-special-tokens-1,attention-for-special-tokens-2}.
+Table~\ref{tab:longbench_reduced_full} further supports this analysis: Sentinel consistently outperforms retrieval-head-based compression across English, Chinese, and overall LongBench averages.
+Additional analysis of negatively weighted heads is provided in Appendix~\ref{appendix:negative-heads}.